Yonfou/3D-MGTM-HS/README.md

 You will find A "live" version of the FORTRAN source-code for 3D-MGTM-HS at https://github.com/Yonfou/3D-MGTM-HS.

+## Running the codes

+We provide a FORTRAN program to compute the three magnetic field components and six magnetic gradient tensor components at high susceptibility.
+The codes consist of several 12 subroutines and 2 files: ModelFile.txt and Para.txt.

+In the algorithm, the model is defined as NX*NY*NZ cells.
+The grid associated with the model is defined as the center of these cells.

+In the Modelfile.txt, each line has 1 values (i.e. the magnetic susceptibility) and there are NX*NY*NZ lines in the file.
+X-coordinates are the inner loop, then the Y-coordinates, and the Z-coordinates are the outer-most loop.
+Note that the starting points of the X- and Y-coordinates are set to be ZEROS.
+UNIFORMLY-SPACED SAMPLING is used in ALL THREE directions.

+In the Resultfile.txt, each line has 12 values,  including the x-, y-, z-coordinates,  the three magnetic field components, and six magnetic gradient tensor components.
+There are NX*NY lines in this file.

+To run the codes successfully, the Intel Math Kernel Library should be used.

 ## License

 All source code is made available under a BSD 3-clause license.
 You can freely use and modify the code, without warranty, so long as you provide attribution to the authors.
 See LICENSE.md for the full license text.